8 Myths about Essential Oils You Need to Know

 7) If they lose their aroma quickly it means they are not real

-It should be kept in mind that citrus EOs (e.g. orange, lemon, grapefruit) oxidize much faster than other types, so it is recommended to store them in the refrigerator.
+It should be kept in mind that citrus essential oils (e.g. orange, lemon, grapefruit) oxidize much faster than other types.
+So it is recommended to store them in the refrigerator.

-8) Herbs and EOs from the same plant have the same effect
+8) Herbs and essential oils from the same plant have the same effect